-Here we are, Rush Limbaugh and the gang at the EIB's Southern Command.
+Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 Live from the Southern Command in sunny South Florida.